Fetching Bank Data: Open Finance Enablement

 Consent copy of purpose and benefit statements

-Open Finance requires you to keep your customers informed about the purpose of the payment and the reason for engagement.
-You can use the Settings tab in the Lean Developer Portal to configure the following items, in both English and Arabic:
+Open Finance requires you to keep your customers informed about the purpose of the bank data sharing and the reason for engagement.
+You can use the Settings tab in the Lean Application Dashboard to configure the following items, in both English and Arabic:

 Redirect Urls